 I’m an Experienced Yogi.
 Do I Need/Will I Get a Workout in A Prenatal Yoga Class?

-More experienced yogis with care to adjusting for their changing bodies may try to keep up their regular class well into pregnancy.
+More experienced yogis who take care to adjusting for their changing bodies may try to keep up their regular class well into pregnancy.
 We don’t attempt more advanced asana in prenatal yoga, but we do build strength and flexibility with an emphasis on common pregnancy discomforts and the endurance event moms are training for: birth.

 For moms with an existing practice, I still recommend prenatal yoga.
 The prenatal yoga breath-work, concentration, and therapeutic applications are beneficial and pregnancy-customized asana you learn can be incorporated into your non-prenatal yoga classes when the group instruction isn’t appropriate for you.